GSA/piv-guides/Template-2.md

 title: Guidance Document Template
 permalink: /template/
 ---
-# A Word about Contributing to the GSA FICAM Guides
+# About Contributing to the GSA FICAM Guides

 > Before you create a new FICAM guide (or contribute to an existing FICAM guide), please read the **_Contributing.md_** Page, which is located in the **_GSA GitHub Repos for the PIV-Guides, FPKI-Guides, and FICAM-Arch_**.
 The **_Contributing.md_** Page provides the terms and conditions for contributing and gives other important instructions and information.{:class="info"}